TheLastFlame/above_hero/README.md

 ## How does it work?

-During a transition animation, both pages are located in the navigation overlay.
-The Hero widget adds itself to this overlay at the very top. `above_hero`... does the same.
+During the transition animation, both pages are located in the navigation overlay.
+Hero adds itself to this overlay at the very top.

+`above_hero`... does the same.

-`AboveHero` tracks the start of the transition animation, waits for the Hero to appear in the overlay, and then moves its child widget to the top, replacing it with a placeholder.
+1. Tracks the moment the transition animation starts
+2. Waits for Hero to appear in the overlay
+3. Moves its child widget to the top, replacing it with a placeholder.

 In the overlay, `AboveHero` correctly positions the widget and applies the same transition animation to it that is applied to the screen.

-Visually, it appears as if the widget is still part of the screen.
+Visually, everything looks as if the widget is still part of the screen.

-After the animation completes, `AboveHero` returns the widget to its rightful place on the page.
+After the animation is complete, `AboveHero` returns the widget to its rightful place on the page.

 ## License